alexjungaalto/masterthesis/README.md

 At times, you might want to reflect on your design choices and diagnosis by trying to answer the peer grading questions used for the student project in [CS-C3240 Machine Learning](material/CS_C3240_PeerReview.pdf) and [CS-E4740 Federated Learning](material/CS_E4740_PeerReview.pdf).

 Beside the actual design and implementation of ML methods and numerical experiments, another main component of the thesis work is the actual writing of the thesis manuscript.
-To get started on the writing, you might use a template for project reports used in some of my ML courses [CS-C3240
-Machine Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf) and [CS-E4740 Federated Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf).
+To get started on the writing, you might use a template for the project reports used in some of my ML courses [CS-C3240 Machine Learning](material/CS_C3240_ProjectReport.pdf) and [CS-E4740 Federated Learning](https://github.com/alexjungaalto/FederatedLearning/blob/main/material/FederatedLearningPaper.pdf).
 However, these templates are meant as a support wheel and not as an application form that has to be filled out.
 In particular, you are very welcome to use a different outline.

 Some specific aspects that you might useful when preparing the final manuscript and that I also use as guidance